 Chinese development is not a sudden “boom”, it was carefully molded step by step, with well-guessed choices from the national leadership, an unstoppable willingness to improve and the work of every single Chinese, a population that I found works more than every other population I’ve ever been in touch with.

 The Communist era prior to 1989 is still to be fully understood.
-The ten years of the Cultural Revolution has its pros, such as women emancipation, and cons, such as the frustration of the education system.
+The ten years of the Cultural Revolution has its pros, such as women’s emancipation, and cons, such as the frustration of the education system.
 A very fascinating way to understand the city is to go around and explore Shanghai Communist relics that are open to the public.

-Site Of The 1st National Congress Of The CCP one of the Main Shanghai Communist Relics
+The Site Of The 1st National Congress Of The CCP one of the Main Shanghai Communist Relics

 I tried to step back in time to those years by visiting the strongholds that managed to survive the wind of change.
 Keeping in mind the propaganda elements that, no matter which country, historical places and leaders’ former residences inevitably reek of, I started my journey from the Site of the 1st National Congress of the CCP.

 Interesting display of communist-era memorabilia, photos and the core moments of the Revolution explained, I particularly liked the room where they reproduced the first organizational meeting, moderated by Chairman Mao, with an evocative mix of imagination and nostalgia.